 For the Yamal Peninsula permit, Secret Compass will issue separate instructions alongside your Travel Instructions and will apply for this additional permit on your behalf.

-Do you need a visa for Rwanda?
 For our DRC: The Volcanoes of Virunga expedition (see above), you will also need a multiple-entry Rwandan visa for the expedition begins and ends in Rwanda.
 This visa is obtainable on arrival for British, Australian, German, Israeli, New Zealand, South African, Swedish and US citizens.
-This is relevant for our DRC: The Volcanoes of Virunga expedition.

 Tajikistan (for Afghanistan expedition)

-Do you need a visa for Tajikistan?
 A Tajik visa is needed for our Wakhan Corridor expedition.
 You should apply for a 30-day double-entry tourist visa with GBAO permit.
 Secret Compass will supply a covering letter and outline itinerary to support your application.
 If required, you can use visa assistance agencies to apply for your Tajikistan and Afghanistan visas consecutively.
-This is relevant for our Wakhan Corridor: Connecting the Pamirs expedition.

 Check your visa stamps or papers